Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

 Let’s use the command line from line 26 to execute an in-container static analysis on one of the C/C++test examples shipped with the distribution.

 Voila!
-The static analysis was executed in-container.
+Static analysis was executed in-container.
 The results were reported on the console.

-We could further configure the tool to produce the HTML report on the local file system, but this is a different story.
+We could further configure the tool to produce the HTML report on the local file system, but that’s another story.
 Our primary goal was to create the container with C/C++test inside and configure it to execute static analysis.
 We achieved the goal.